-** GHRC is temporarily suspending the Asylum Support Program.
+** GHRC is temporarily suspending the Asylum Support Program, except on cases we are working on directly.
 However, GHRC is still committed to supporting this important work and will continue doing so by referring interested parties to Debra Rodman.
-Rodman is a professor at Randolph-Macon College, who manages a list of Guatemala Scholars Network professors and can provide expert testimony and country conditions for asylum cases.
+Rodman is a professor at Randolph,-Macon College, who manages a list of Guatemala Scholars Network professors and can provide expert testimony and country conditions for asylum cases.
 If you are in need of assistance for an asylum case, please reach out and contact Professor Rodman:

 Debra H. Rodman